Allan Myers: Philanthropy and other roles

 He is a former president of the National Gallery of Victoria (NGV), to which he has made significant contributions.
 In 2013, he donated AUD10 million to his alma mater, the University of Melbourne.
 Additionally, he served as chairman of its BELIEVE fundraising campaign.
 He has served on the Boards of Trustees of the Alfred Felton Bequest, the Catholic Education Commission, the Monivae College Foundation, the Florey Institute of Neuroscience and Mental Health, the Ian Potter Foundation, and the Newman College Foundation.
 He has also donated to the University of Oxford.

 He helped found the Grattan Institute, a non-partisan public policy think tank, and serves as its chairman.
 He was a member of Liberty Victoria, formerly known as the Victorian Council for Civil Liberties.
 He joined the board of the Minderoo Foundation in 2014 and became its chairman in 2024.

-Myers endowed the Allan Myers Oxford University Scholarships, enabling students at the University of Melbourne to attend the University of Oxford.
+Myers endowed the Allan Myers Oxford University Scholarships, enabling law students at the University of Melbourne to attend the University of Oxford.
 He received an Honorary Doctor of the University from the Australian Catholic University and an Honorary Doctor of Laws from his alma mater, the University of Melbourne.

 Myers served as Chancellor of the University of Melbourne, from 2017 to December 2022.
 He and Maria Myers are two of the donors to the trust that funds the Peter Steele Poetry Award, a scholarship available to PhD students in the Faculty of Arts at the university.